 My son had been coming home from college and eating cereal and milk.
 So, I stocked up on whole milk.
 But, he hasn't been around to drink it.

 I decided to try making a batch of low carb yogurt since the expiration date was coming up in a few weeks.
-I used the method described at This Old Gal which is super easy!
+I used the electric pressure cooker method which is super easy!

 Do you have an Instant Pot with the yogurt feature?
 If so, you must give this a try.
 It was so much easier than I thought it would be to make my own low carb yogurt.

 The only ingredients you need are a half gallon of milk and two tablespoons of whole milk yogurt with active cultures in it.
 I had a container of Organic Stonyfield whole milk plain yogurt in the fridge which was perfect to use as a starter.

 The Instant Pot makes it super easy to make your own low carb yogurt.
 All you do is dump your container of whole milk into the pot liner, put the lid on, then click the "Yogurt" button and use the "Adjust" button until "boil" is displayed.

 The Instant Pot will then heat the milk up until it reaches 180°F. However, This Old Gal provided a very helpful tip.
 She recommends stirring the milk with a whisk in the middle of the boil cycle to ensure the liquid is evenly heated at 180°F. There is no pressure used when making boiling the milk, so you can open the lid as needed to give the milk a little stir.

 Accurate temperature taking is important when making your low carb yogurt.
 You'll want to have a digital meat thermometer handy to make sure your milk is at the right temperature.
 If you don't reach the 180°F temperature and continue, you may end up with thin yogurt.